grommunio/grommunio-documentation/admin/administration.rst

 - Display name: Name to be displayed for this user
 - Storage quota limit: Storage limit of the user
 - Type: Type of user
-- Homeserver: The server, on which the user's data is stored
+- Homeserver: The server on which the user's data is stored

 Click `Add` to confirm or `Cancel` to cancel.
 If you need to further specify user properties, click `Add and Edit` to open